Home

 1 cup fresh blueberries, washed and dried

 Preheat oven to 350 degrees.
 Grease and flour a 12 cup muffin pan and set aside.
-Combine flour, brown sugar, cornmeal, baking soda, and salt in a medium bowl.
+Combine flour, brown sugar, cornmeal, baking soda, baking powder and salt in a medium bowl.
 Combine buttermilk, butter, and eggs in a small bowl.
 Add to flour mixture, stirring until just combined.Gently add in blueberries.
 Pour into muffin pans.
 Bake for 18-20 minutes, or until toothpick comes out clean.
-Remove form pans, let cool on wire racks.Yeilds: 12 Muffins.
+Remove from pans, let cool on wire racks.Yeilds: 12 Muffins.